-The Uroboros project was initiated in late 2019 by an independent group of designers, design researchers and curators based in Prague [CZ] and officially released in May 2020 along with the inaugural Uroboros festival.
+The Uroboros project was initiated in late 2019 by a group of friends based in Prague [CZ] and officially released in May 2020 along with the inaugural Uroboros festival.
 The first festival edition was organised as a hybrid online/offline event and brought together over 600 designers, artists, researchers, and creative practitioners from around the world.
-Inspired by this interest in the festival theme, we decided to extend Uroboros from a one-off festival into a long-term project, to nurture a continuity of initiated discussions and collaborations.
-Uroboros was thus re-imagined as an annual festival series accompanied by various collateral events, including the Uroboros Bites.
+Inspired by this interest, we decided to extend Uroboros from a one-off festival into a long-term project, re-imagining Uroboros as an annual festival series accompanied by various collateral events.

 Michal Kučerák – a curator and lecturer working for DOX Centre for Contemporary Art and TBA21–Academy; PhD student at Faculty of Fine Arts at Brno University of Technology.
 He is a project leader of the #DATAMAZE; a concept of an extended exhibition that started in 2018 and is focused on digital and data literacy in the context of contemporary digital art.
 He co-founded the Uroboros: Designing in Troubling Times design-art festival and network as part of public program for #DATAMAZE project.
 In his practice, he focuses on art mediation and critical art & design practice as a medium for educational projects.
 In his doctoral research he focuses on blockchain technology in the context of contemporary art practice.
 He is a member of COI – Class of Interpretation project which is organized by the Academy of Fine Arts in Prague and TBA21.